mypreview/GEO-Top-Bar/docs/how-to-change-bar-background-color.md

 * ```A HEX value```: ```#ff0000```
 * ```An RGB value```: ```rgb(255, 0, 0)```
 * ```An RGBa value```: ```rgba(0, 0, 0, 0.8)```

+!> Unlike hex codes, these values allow for transparency (alpha), which can be super useful.

+?> There is a clickable zone on the right and left sides of the slider to make it easier to get to **alpha values of 0 or 100**.

 ### RGBa Color Picker